SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 # ZeroGravitas' SWTOR Tools.

 This Blender Add-on provides with a miscellanea of tools to use on **Star Wars: The Old Republic**'s game assets, including an Uber Materials Processor for static game models.
-It will grow in features as they occur to me 😛.
-Quality of code-wise, "this is not a place of honor".
-Still, it works, kindasorta.
+It will grow in features as new ideas come up.
+Quality of code-wise, "this is not a place of honor": It Just (Hardly) Works™.

 * [Installation.](#installation)
 * [Materials Tools:](#swtor-materials-tools)